kiranvaidhya/personal-website/content/authors/admin/_index.md

 ✍️ I also volunteer as an editor for [**The Gradient**](https://www.thegradient.pub).
 I am responsible for outreach, and I help edit articles to make sure they meet the publication standards.

-❤️ During my free time, I love to play outdoor sports, stargaze, and read about astronomy.
+💙 During my free time, I love to play outdoor sports, read books and, occasionally, stargaze.